milosz275/uav-collision-avoidance/README.md

 UAV Collision Avoidance is my bachelor's thesis project meeting problem of UAVs safe cooperation in the 3D space.
 Project implements functional physics calculations, scalable GUI, realistic ADS-B probable collision avoidance systems and on-board flight planning.

 ## Premises
 3-dimensional space defined in XYZ coordinate system, where X and Y describe flat horizontal plane and Z is height above the sea level.
 In scope of this project, UAVs are considered HTOL drones (Horizontal Take-off and Landing).
 The space is shared by two/three UAVs.
 There is no other objects or gusts of wind assumpted.
-The default distance unit is meters [m] and speed is meters per second [m/s]
+The default distance unit is meters [m] and speed is meters per second [m/s].
+There is no aerodynamic lift force assumed at this moment.

 ## Technologies
 Python3[^1] project is wrapped as a PyPi package[^2].
 PySide6[^3], which is PyQt6 library, was used for GUI implementation.